prekoda/droplet/README.md

 # Droplet Chat
 Droplet Chat is a simple real-time web chat application built with Node.js, WebSockets, and plain HTML/CSS/JavaScript.
-It allows users to chat with randomly generated usernames, switch between light and dark themes, and see the list of users currently online.
+It allows users to chat with randomly generated usernames, and chat online with anyone anytime.

 ## Features
 - No login required